ywarezk/academeez/libs/courses/03_react/01_about-react-course/02_what-we-can-build-with-react/README.md

 Using React we can create websites that run on modern web browsers.
 To build those apps we will have to combine `React` with `react-dom` and work with the browser platform environment.

+## Platform Agnostic

+Platform is whomever is running our application:

+- iOS
+- Android
+- Desktop
+- Browser
+- Node.js

+React is platform agnostic meaning it can run on different platforms that can run Javascript.

+## React by itself does not draw the UI

+You have to take react and combine it with another library in order to draw a screen.
+For example `React` + `react-dom` can draw a web site.

+## Learning strategy

+Learning React means learning the core library which has similar api, and rules among all the platforms, and learning a platform specific rules and libraries.
+In this course we will focus on combining React and `react-dom` and we will use react for building a website.

 ## Summary